ROMpom15/md-crime/milestone2.md

 **Pattern Used:** Batch Processing

 **Justification:**

-[Explain why you chose this architectural pattern.
-What are its benefits for your use case?]
+We chose a batch processing architectural pattern to achieve maximum efficiency.
+Our knowledge with relations, Spark, HDFS, and Jupyter mesh well with a batch architecture, and in our case, the benefits include cheap storage and scalability.

-We chose this architectural pattern for maximum efficiency and because of our knowledge working with CSVs, Spark, HDFS, and Jupyter.
-In our case, the benefits include cheap storage and scalability.
+The provided DoE data isalso historical, static, and batch produced.
+Streaming our data is not feasible or supported by the DoE.

 ---